HarshdipD/HarshdipD/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Ruby on Rails project
+- 🔭 I’m currently working on a Chrome Extension as a side project
 - 💼 I'm looking for a full time software developer job
 - 📫 How to reach me: deogan@uwindsor.ca
 - ✨ I'm great at Python 🐍 and web development 💻